Get results. Guaranteed.

 Anastasia: Raleigh-Durham MCAT course instructor

-...grammar.
+...not resignation.
+I've been speaking French since I was old enough to read and I have a Russian heritage that can help out with colloquialisms and grammar.
 Languages and linguistics are fascinating to me and I don't get to speak mine enough, so please speak them with me!
 My physics background, as well as my years of teaching, means I know a disturbing amount of math (through advanced calculus).
-Yet, I've also been reading since I was old enough to hold a flashlight (my eyes don't thank me), so if you need help with following any sort of literature, I've got...
+Yet, I've also been reading since...

 Education & Certification